mescuwa/codetag/README.md

-# CodeTag: AI-Powered Codebase Analysis and Distillation
+# CodeTag: The Smart Toolkit for Codebase Analysis and LLM Context Packing

 **CodeTag** is a powerful, **interactive** toolkit for analysing, understanding, and summarising software repositories.
 It turns sprawling projects into concise, AI-ready context through a guided, text-based user-interface (TUI).